 Josh Taylor survives knockdown to beat Jack Catterall with controversial decision win

-The Scot remained unbeaten and kept his status as undisputed super-lightweight champion in front of a home crowd, as Englishman Catterall was cruelly denied a fairytale upset
+The Scot remains unbeaten and keeps his status as undisputed super-lightweight champion

 There was a script for how Josh Taylor's title defence against Jack Catterall was supposed to go, and up until 10:05pm in Glasgow, every scene had played out as expected.